T Level in Construction: Design, Surveying and Planning

 You need to be highly motivated and demonstrate a keen personal interest in pursuing a professional construction role.
 Offers of a place on the course are dependent on your achieved qualifications and successful interview.
 You will need one of the following:

-• A minimum of Four GCSEs at 4 or above and one GCSE at 5 or above in Maths, English or Science
+- A minimum of four GCSEs at grade 4 or above and one GCSE at grade 5 or above in Maths, English or Science.
+A grade 4 or above in both Maths and English is also required to meet the entry criteria.

 Year 1 – Core Component